 The website should be an extension of any offline media, advertising or branding that you have.
 It is always helpful to be provided with a brochure, some marketing literature or the annual report to help get a feel for the company, so include them with the brief if you can.

-The ongoing maintenance of a website is an often over looked aspect of the website design.
+Ongoing website maintenance is an often overlooked aspect of website design.

-By answering all of these questions above you would have written a great design brief.
-However sometimes physical sketches of page layouts (sometimes refered to as 'wireframe' sketches) can really help designers understand your specific requirements in a visual format.
-You may wish to provide these type of sketches/drawings because visual plans can often speak a thousand words!
+You would have written a great design brief by answering all of these questions above.
+However, physical sketches of page layouts (sometimes called' wireframes') can help designers understand your specific requirements in a visual format.
+You may wish to provide these sketches/drawings because visual plans can often speak a thousand words!